An Official Statistics Publication for Scotland.

 The statistics show that:

-- The proportion of directly employed staff providing diversity information has decreased for ethnicity since the same period last year and increased for disability, marital status, religion and sexual orientation.
+- The proportion of directly employed staff providing diversity information for marital status and for ethnicity has remained the same since the same period last year.

 - full time equivalent numbers and headcounts in each directly employed staff category

 - headcounts of contingent workers engaged in work for the Scottish Government

 - sickness absence levels of directly employed staff, headcounts of directly employed staff by age, disability status, ethnicity, sex, marital/civil partnership status, religion or belief, and sexual orientation.

 The Scottish Government uses the data internally for monitoring the performance of its workforce.
 Other expected users of the data in this publication are likely to include the general public and media for information about the Scottish Government, and other government departments for comparative purposes.